AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-39305-login-issues-with-enabled-google-recaptcha.md

 ---
-title: "MDVA-39305: Login issue with enabled Google reCAPTCHA"
+description: The MDVA-39305 patch fixes the issue where registered customers are not able to log in with enabled Google reCAPTCHA.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.1 is installed.
+The patch ID is MDVA-39305.
+Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.4.
 labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.1,Magento Commerce Cloud,Adobe Commerce,on-premises,cloud infrastructure,QPT,Quality Patches Tool
+title: 'MDVA-39305: Login issue with enabled Google reCAPTCHA'
 ---

+# MDVA-39305: Login issue with enabled Google reCAPTCHA

 The MDVA-39305 patch fixes the issue where registered customers are not able to log in with enabled Google reCAPTCHA.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.1 is installed.
 The patch ID is MDVA-39305.
 Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.4.